The Induction Phase of Atkins is the most difficult one but can also bring the best results.

 The Induction Phase Of Atkins Is Designed To Shock

-During this stage, twenty “carbs” means not eating fruits, breads, pastas, starches, or anything else that would be high in carbohydrates.
+During this stage, twenty “carbs” means not eating fruits, bread, pasta, starches, or anything else that would be high in carbohydrates.

 Caffeine is a large thing that must be cut by many people.

 Caffeine has been known to cause lowered blood sugar levels, which in turn, makes a person crave sugars.
-Obviously during this diet, sugars are not allowed at all.
+During this part of the diet, sugars are not allowed at all.
 Even aspartame is not recommended but rather sucralose which is found in such name brands as “Splenda”.

 To give more of an example of how strict this diet it, a single slice of white bread has 14.9 carbs in it and a small banana can have as much as 23.7 carbs.
-Needless to say, this phase is very limited and meals must be well planned in advance.
+Needless to say, this phase is very limited, and meals must be planned well.

 The Induction Phase Of Atkins Can Have Some Side Effects

-Quite often during the Induction Phase the person doing the diet will experience many side effects from this shock to their system.
-Beyond all the symptoms of going through withdrawal from lack of sugar and caffeine a person can become constipated or the opposite have diarrhea.
+Quite often during the Induction Phase, the person doing the diet will experience many side effects from this shock to their system.
+Beyond all the symptoms of going through withdrawal from lack of sugar and caffeine a person can become constipated or the opposite have diarrhoea.

 The Induction Phase Of Atkins Should Only Be For Two Weeks